 To find out more about the process of woodcut printing, visit Theresa Haberkorn Artist | Printmaker | Designer.

 Our friends Thea Tenenbaum and Raffaele Malferrari have for many years been well known around Boulder and beyond for their charming tradition-based Italian majolica pottery.
 Since Thea’s sad passing, Raffaele and their daughter Gelsey have been working together in the studio to continue the family’s tradition.

 Majolica is a process requiring multiple firings and great skill with the paintbrush.
 Their exquisitely detailed mugs depicting local animals, birds and insects, and tradition-inspired abstract designs will be treasured by anyone lucky enough to receive them!

-Our first-ever scented and poured candles are from Longmont resident Kym Terribile, who started making candles a few years ago when she found out that the candles she was burning were full of toxic chemicals.
+Our scented and poured candles are from Longmont resident Kym Terribile, who started making candles when she found out that the candles she was burning were full of toxic chemicals.

-Their steel garden sculptures are graceful, original, very easy to install, and affordable, and similar designs are available as smaller garden ornaments, indoor wall-pieces and as pendants on necklaces.
-Charlotte also makes wonderful cards and tiny paintings with similar free-flowing designs.
+Their steel garden sculptures are graceful, original, very easy to install, and affordable, and similar designs are available as smaller garden ornaments, indoor wall-pieces and as holiday tree ornaments.
 All make great gifts!